Hot Wheels Micro Racers: Reception

 Scott Steinberg of IGN criticized the game's limited number of race tracks and wrote: "Tracks, designed to look gigantic in relation to your puny Hot Wheels racer, are neither complex nor lengthy".
 Steinberg praised the graphics but wrote that the game "would be considered less than half of a completed game under normal circumstances.
 Hot Wheels: Micro Racers looks sporty and plays like a charm, yet it serves up the same amount of longevity as a 'desktop diversion'".

 Trey Walker of GameSpot criticized the game's "disappointing anticlimax", writing that "aside from unlocking the hidden cars, there's no way to make a record of your racing success - there's no Hall of Fame to let you record your name on a high-score table or anything of the sort.
 As it stands, the only reward for winning at the pro level is that you get dumped back to the main menu".
 Walker praised the game's graphics, and called the tracks "well detailed", but wrote that a larger number of tracks "would have been a welcome addition, but to the game's credit, its few tracks do feature a number of interesting shortcuts and secret areas".
 Walker noted the game's simple sound effects, and also wrote: "The background music is pleasant and upbeat, but it gets old after a few races".
 Walker concluded that the game was "a modest value", and wrote that it "provides a fun and enjoyable arcade-style racing experience from a toy-sized perspective".

-Bob Mandel of The Adrenaline Vault criticized the small number of vehicles and tracks, as well as the small length of each track.
-Mandel also criticized the game's lack of basic options: "You may not tune or customize the cars at all, select the number of laps or number of opponents, control viewing angles, or see or save a replay of a race".
-In addition, Mandel criticized the game's lack of realism and real-world physics, as well as its outdated graphics, and uninspired sound effects and music.
-Mandel wrote that the game would be too boring for adults and potentially too difficult for children.

 PC Gamer criticized the game for its "mediocrity", writing that it would only be worth playing "in an world where Micro Machines doesn't exist".

 Anthony Baize of AllGame wrote that the game "starts out well but quickly devolves into a repetitive, boring experience.
 Featuring flashy graphics and high-intensity sound, the game fails to reach its high potential due to a limited number of tracks and extremely difficult gameplay".
 Baize felt that Hot Wheels: Crash! was a superior choice for Hot Wheels fans.
 Steve Hill of PC Zone called the game a "second-rate imitation" of Micro Machines and advised against purchasing it "because disappointment is inevitable".